sardapv/India-State-Chooser-Screen-Flutter/README.md

 # India State Chooser Screen Flutter

- interactive cool UI of Indian Map to choose state/union territory
+ Interactive cool UI of Indian Map to choose state/union territory

 This project is replicating some parts of the concept from https://github.com/goforbg/ClickableMapView in flutter.